top of page

 What does the infrastructure of the reserve look like?

-The reserve includes several shared rooms, each with its own bathroom, beds, and space to set up hammocks.
+Adolpho Ducke Forest reserve and Silvicultura include several shared rooms, each with beds, and space to set up hammocks.
 There is also a classroom and laboratory for educational activities.
 The kitchen and dining area are surrounded by the forest, providing a truly immersive experience.

 What biological groups will be studied and how during the expedition?